Having focus and being organised whether that’s with tasks, goals or life in general, is one of the keys to having a

 🔎 Keep yourself in check

 Evaluate yourself.
-Look long and hard at the tasks you really need to accomplish and set yourself some goals and deadlines, either general ones, or smaller ones for each task or stage, and each day.
+Look long and hard at the tasks you really need to accomplish and set yourself some goals and deadlines.
+These can be general ones, or smaller ones for each task or stage, and each day.
 Then, make a list of what you actually did at the end of the day and compare both.
 Trying to make both lists identical will help keep you focused and determined, and in turn, ensure you do more with your time.

 You don’t need to do everything in one day.
 More to the point, it’s probably impossible to anyway!
 I’m not sure what your to-do list is like but mine is an ever-changing live list that never seems to get any smaller!
 The best thing you can do is to have a balanced schedule.
 Find out which are your best working hours, and try to compress the heaviest or more challenging work into those hours.
 Then make time for regular breaks and long recreational periods, where you can eat, watch a tv show or read a book.
 This will ensure you have a clear, relaxed mind while you work, and keep you focused.
 It will also give you something to look forward to at the end of that pile of work, so it will keep you motivated to get through it quicker!

 These are some proven methods that help to retain focus and accomplish more work in less time.
 It is good to note, though, that everyone is different, and some techniques may work better with some than others, and you may find a different strategy will work better for you.
 But if you’re really struggling, these tips may be worth a try, at least as a starting point, to get your focus to where it needs to be.

 What strategies do you use that help you focus and get stuff done?
 Comment below and share your tips.